 Common Mistakes and How to Avoid Them

 To enhance your golf swing lag, it’s essential to address common pitfalls like casting, improper weight transfer, and incorrect grip and stance.
-By refining these areas, you can improve your swing and gain better control over your golf game.

 The Problem of Casting

 Casting in golf occurs when you release the angle between your wrist and the club too early during the downswing.
-This mistake reduces power and affects shot accuracy.

 You can combat casting by focusing on maintaining the wrist angle until just before impact.
-Drills that emphasize the feel of keeping your wrists lagged can be beneficial.

-Practice with small swings to sense how the clubhead should trail your hands.
 Watching videos or working with a coach can help you visualize and implement this technique effectively.

 Consistent practice will lead to improved power and distance in your shots by reducing casting tendencies.